 To further explore how the cluster states depend on the initial conditions, we perform several simulations with different initial degree of the phase-locking $\eta$, for definitely negative $\lambda_2$.
-In this region, for $\lambda_1=10$, we have previously observed UCs for protocol (I) ($\eta=0$) and BCs for protocol (II) ($\eta=1$), as shown in Fig. \ref{fig:varIC} (a).
-By sweeping $\eta$ from $0$ to $1$, the clustering order parameter $R_B$ (Eq. \eqref{eq:Rs}) grows from zero to one.
+In this region, for $\lambda_1=10$, we have previously identified UCs for protocol (I) ($\eta=0$) and BCs for protocol (II) ($\eta=1$).
+As shown in Fig. \ref{fig:varIC} (a), by sweeping $\eta$ from $0$ to $1$, the clustering order parameter $R_B$ (Eq. \eqref{eq:Rs}) grows from zero to one.
 Moreover this grow does not depend particularly on $\lambda_2 \in [-1000:-100]$, thus indicating that we pass smoothly from a situation where the phase clusters are not associated to the frequency distribution of the $\omega_i$ (as observable for the UCs, see panel (d) in Fig. \ref{fig:CS_state}) to a situation where each cluster state involves only oscillators with positive or negative $\omega_i$ (panel (c) in Fig. \ref{fig:CS_state}).
-By increasing the level of the initial synchronization of the phase oscillators $\eta$ we favour the emergence of phase clusters consisting of oscillators that are in prevalence associated to positive or negative $\omega_i$.
+By increasing the level of the initial synchronization of the phase oscillators $\eta$, we favour the emergence of phase clusters consisting of oscillators that are in prevalence associated to positive or negative $\omega_i$.

 Let us now consider negative $\lambda_1$ values.
-For negative $\lambda_1 = -10$ we have previously detected an AS (BC) regime for $\eta=0$ ($\eta=1$).
-By varying $\eta$ we expect to find a transition between these two regimes, that indeed occurs for various negative $\lambda_2$ values, as show in Fig. \ref{fig:varIC} (b).
+For negative $\lambda_1 = -10$ we have previously identified an AS (BC) regime for $\eta=0$ ($\eta=1$).
+By varying $\eta$ we expect to find a transition between these two regimes, that indeed occurs for the considered negative $\lambda_2$ values, as show in Fig. \ref{fig:varIC} (b).
 The transition is abrupt and it occurs at some $\eta_c >0$: this value decreases noticeably when increasing $\lambda_2$.
-Therefore this parameter has a destabilising effect on the asyncronous regime, favouring the emergence of the BCs, since the depth of the two symmetric minima in the potential increases with $|\lambda_2|$ (see Fig. \ref{fig:potential} (b)).
+Therefore this parameter has a de-stabilising effect on the asyncronous regime, favouring the emergence of the BCs, since the depth of the two symmetric minima in the potential increases with $|\lambda_2|$ (see Fig. \ref{fig:potential} (b)).

 As a final aspect, we wish to better characterize the emergence of BCs in terms of the clustering order parameter $R_B$ and the angle $\gamma$ between the phase clusters, introduced in the Sub-section \ref{coh}.
 As already shown, the BCs emerge for protocol (II A) simulations, therefore we limit to these ones.
 In particular, we have redone the phase diagram reported in Fig. \ref{fig:bimodalDiagrams} (e) by employing the clustering order parameter $R_B$, as shown in Fig. \ref{fig:R2} (a).
 This panel reveals that, across the negative semi-plane of $\lambda_2$, we have indeed a very strong level of cluster-synchronicity associated to BC states and that, despite the presence of the SN bifurcation line (still clearly visible), the BCs remain well defined before and after traversing such a bifurcation line.
 The white arrows drawn in the diagram tell the position and sense of the cuts shown in panels (b) and (c), where we display the de-synchronization transitions obtained via quasi-adibatic simulations by varying $\lambda_1$ and $\lambda_2$, respectively.
 As a matter of fact, we started with clusterized initial conditions with $\eta = 1$ and varied the coupling parameters adiabatically, in contrast to the simulations shown in panel (a) where the initial conditions are newly generated for each pixel.